crane-strategy/BEPI/README.md

 The STARCQIS ("star-kiss") model represents the guiding principles for modernizing U.S. election policy.

+What is/are the problem(s):

+Lack of consistency in County election policies/procedures and State constitutions was used to dispute local and national elections.

+The dispute of the U.S. Presidential election in U.S. Congress showcased critical vulnerabilities in the national election process.
+This included the potential for elected officials to overturn the outcome of the votes in a U.S. Presidential election.

+There is fundamental error in process if elected officials challenging election results are able to overturn the outcome of an election.

-How will the STARCQIS model solve the problem:
+How will we solve the problem:

-By promoting consensus on the guiding principles needed to modernize local, state, and U.S. election policy.
+By promoting consensus on the guiding principles needed to modernize local, state, and federal election policy.

 Why is it needed?